Memory Management Architecture Guide

 For more information on the amount of physical memory supported by different operating systems, see the Windows documentation on Memory Limits for Windows Releases.

 Virtual memory systems allow the over-commitment of physical memory, so that the ratio of virtual-to-physical memory can exceed 1:1.
-As a result, larger programs can run on computers with a variety of physical memory configurations.
+As a result, larger programs can run on computers with various physical memory configurations.
 However, using significantly more virtual memory than the combined average working sets of all the processes can cause poor performance.

 SQL Server Memory Architecture